Mobile - React Native

 - Integrate OwnID with your react native app

 Configuring CDC includes creating a new CDC application with appropriate permissions.

-The CDC application used for the OwnID integration requires a Permissions Group that authorizes OwnID to perform certain actions.
+The CDC application used for the OwnID integration will require a Permissions Group that authorizes OwnID to perform certain actions.
 OwnID strongly recommends that you create a new CDC application that is dedicated to the OwnID integration.